Bolton critique of Trump could define tell-all book battles

 Trump on Thursday called the book a “compilation of lies and made up stories” intended to make him look bad.
 He tweeted that Bolton was just trying to get even for being fired “like the sick puppy he is!”

-The two sides are set to face off Friday in U.S. District Court in Washington, adding Bolton's name to a long list of authors who have clashed with the government over publishing sensitive material.
+The two sides were facing off Friday afternoon in U.S. District Court in Washington, adding Bolton's name to a long list of authors who have clashed with the government over publishing sensitive material.

 The government says Bolton violated a nondisclosure agreement in which he promised to submit any book he might write to the administration for a prepublication review to ensure government secrets aren't disclosed.